 But let it drop back gently on the couch,

-Her breath grown quiet, slowed as sleep descends.
+Her breath grown shallow, slowed as sleep descends.

 And, in the early morning, fathers pace